rm511130/PCF4CAS/README.md

 ## Technical Pre-Requisites
 - Ability to access https://chess.cfapps.io
-- Ability to ssh into VMs with public IP addresses e.g. `ssh ubuntu@test.pcf4u.com`
 - Ability to access and update this [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8)
+- Ability to ssh into VMs with public IP addresses e.g. `ssh -i fuse.pem ubuntu@user1.ourpcf.com`

+Note: fuse.pem must be altered by `chmod 400` if it is not set to read-only by owner

+## Guidelines for this Workshop
+- This workshop includes presentations, demos and hands-on labs.
+- Use the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) to claim a user-id for this workshop.
+For example, Ralph Meira is user1.
+- Update the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) as you progress through the Labs, by placing an "x" in the appropriate column.
+- When carrying out hands-on labs, you can simply cut-&-paste the commands shown `in boxes like this one`.
+- Please make sure to alter the user-id to match the one you have claimed.

 ## Value Statement